Ways to Keep Your Smile Healthy Besides Brushing

 Here is a handful of ways to make sure that your teeth stay white and sparkling for as long as possible.

-It doesn’t just make it a bit easier to go to the dentist once a year, though, and the confidence and health that comes with proper dental care should be enough reasons to spend some extra time on them.
+It doesn’t just make it a bit easier to go to the Dentist in Hartford once a year, though, and the confidence and health that comes with proper dental care should be enough reasons to spend some extra time on them

 - Flossing, rinsing, as well as brushing